 5. Breaking Your Bad Habits

 OK, I know what you’re thinking, how greedy am I right?
 First I want you to start this whole new exercise thing, and now give up what?
 Well I don’t know actually but I’m sure you do.
 I’m sure there is some bad habit in your life that you’ve been trying to give up (e.g., staying up all night, smoking, excessive worrying, losing your temper).
 The fact is stopping is only half the battle.
 You are going to need to replace that released energy with something new, and exercise is the perfect filler.
 This is yet another one of the exercise benefits to mental health.

-Not only will working out keep your mind busy, but working out and partaking in unhealthy habits are pretty much mutually exclusive.
+Not only will aerobic exercise keep your mind busy, but working out and partaking in unhealthy habits are pretty much mutually exclusive.
 It’s extremely hard to do them both at the same time.
 In fact serious rehabilitation programs for addiction use exercise as an integral part of the recovery process because it is so effective at improving quality of life.
 Not only is it a positive activity to engage in, but it can actually help restore parts of the brain that have been damaged by dependency to drugs and alcohol.

 I hope you enjoyed learning about the exercise benefits on mental health and more!
 I know I couldn’t keep a healthy balance to my life without exercise.
 Tell us about your experience!
 What changes has exercise made in your life?